 Fun beach days.
 Relaxing yoga classes.
 Necessary tasks like cooking and washing.
 UOW first-years say it’s all part of living on campus.

-For most students, living in accommodation is the highlight of their university experience and it all seems to come down to that sense of community.
+For most students, living on campus or in student accommodation is the highlight of their university experience and it all seems to come down to that sense of community.
 Whether it’s heading out to different places in the Gong with massive groups of friends, finding a study buddy, or lending your neighbour a frypan – we asked two students about their first time living on campus.

 A 4000km journey